Ankur2498/python_learning-AI/README.md

 # python_learning-AI
-I wanted to learn pyhton, I know basics but want to learn better So, in this repository i would learn from ChatGPT.
+I wanted to learn python, I know basics but want to learn better So, in this repository I would learn from ChatGPT.